kellan/laughingmeme/_posts/2006-05-05-gcal-daily-agenda-a-retraction.md

     - noise
 ---

-I mentioned before how much I \[liked the Google Calendar daily agenda by email feature\](http://laughingmeme.org/articles/2006/04/13/google-calendar-nee-cl2).
+I mentioned before how much I [liked the Google Calendar daily agenda by email feature](http://laughingmeme.org/articles/2006/04/13/google-calendar-nee-cl2).
 I take it back.
 Its completely worthless.
 Why?
 Because they send it to you whether or not you have any events happening that day.
 How many times do you have to get a daily emails with zero content before your brain stops seeing it?
 For me it took about 3 days, and then it faded into the noise of uncaught spam.